 The firehouse is also architecturally interesting.
 It represents an early use of structural cast iron.
 William H. Reasin, one of its architects, was a pioneer in this new building technology that Baltimore helped to develop.

 He had previously worked with James Bogardus on Baltimore’s famous Sun Iron Building and he designed the Maryland Institute’s original structure, which had a cast-iron library.
 But the fire museum in the No. 6 Engine House is open just once a year.

 These and Baltimore’s other historic buildings are part of who we are as citizens.
 The administration claims Baltimore lacks the money to maintain them and therefore seeks new tenants, but money is not the real problem.

-– A Baltimore Sun alumnus, James D. Dilts wrote The Great Road, a history of the B&O Railroad, and co-authored A Guide to Baltimore Architecture with John Dorsey.
+– Jim Dilts is the author of The Great Road, a history of the B&O Railroad, and co-author of A Guide to Baltimore Architecture with John Dorsey.
 He is president of Friends of the Peale, a non-profit group seeking to reopen the Peale Museum as a center for Baltimore history and architecture.